Vegan Butternut Squash Corn Chowder

 • Butternut squash

 • Liquid of choice.
 Water will work fine and is easiest.
-Stock will work great too, but isn't really necessary given all the other flavors here.
-Add some coconut milk (the canned, fatty kind, not the beverage!) if you want a creamier result.
+Vegetable stock will work great too, but isn't really necessary given all the other flavors.
+For the most decadent and creamy version of this vegan corn chowder, use a can of full-fat coconut milk.

 • Fresh thyme